+Chemical Control

 Bonide® Fruit Tree Spray

 GardenTech® Sevin® Concentrate Bug Killer

 Bayer Advanced™ Complete Insect Killer

 Orange Tortrix

 Adult is bell shaped about 1/2 “ long, orange colored, and has dark V-shaped marking mid wing.
 Caterpillars are straw-colored with a brown head, very active.
 When insect is disturbed they wiggle sideways or backward and either drop to ground or hang by silken thread.
 Overwintering larvae feed on vines, weeds and on any grape mummies remaining on vine.
 In spring feed on buds, canes and webbed leaves.
 Then enter bunches and make nests of webbing among the berries.